getgrit/stdlib/.grit/patterns/java/rewrite_simple_functions.md

-# Rewrite Java with AI
+---
+tags: [ai, java, inline, quality]
+---

+# Inline methods that are only used once

-This sample uses AI to inline private methods.
+This pattern uses static analysis to find private methods that are only used once, then uses AI to inline them.

 ```grit
 language java